matthieugomez/regife/README.md

 - Totty (2015) *The Effect of Minimum Wages on Employment: A Factor Model Approach*

 #### How are standard errors computed?
-The standard errors are the ones obtained by a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
-This method is hinted in section 6 of of Bai (2009).
+The `vce` option is passed to a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
+This way of computing standard errors is hinted in section 6 of of Bai (2009).

-[Monte carlo evidence](monte-carlo/result.png) suggest to bootstrap the standard errors for small T.
+That being said, personal [Monte carlo evidence](monte-carlo/result.png) suggest standard errors should be bootstrapped for small T.
 ```
 regife sales price, f(state year, 2)  vce(bootstrap, reps(100))
 ```